 By Stefan Arestis of Nomadic Boys

-San Miguel de Allende is one of our favorite places we’ve been to in Mexico.
+San Miguel de Allende is one of our favorite places we’ve been to in Mexico and is a must during your trip to Mexico.
 It’s absolutely gorgeous with an impressive and super photogenic Old Town – so impressive that it was listed as a UNESCO World Heritage site in 2008.
 Cultural gems to check out include an array of centuries-old churches, colonial buildings and other monuments dating back to the early 1500s when the city was founded.

 What we loved most is that as a gay couple traveling in San Miguel de Allende we felt very safe.
 San Miguel has a reputation for being a laid back and tolerant city thanks to its history of attracting many artists since the 1960s.

 Therefore, most people here are open minded, welcoming and friendly to foreigners.
-Other touristic gems to check out in this magnificent city include the ancient ruins of Canada de la Virgen pyramids, horse riding in the Coyote Canyon, and of course, the food!
+Other touristic gems to check out in this magnificent city include the ancient ruins of Canada de la Virgen pyramids, hot springs in San Miguel De Allende, horse riding in the Coyote Canyon, and of course, the food!